Vector-based feedback of continuous wave radiofrequency compression cavity for ultrafast electron diffraction: RF-based bunch compression for UED beamline

 \subsection{Beamline design}

-Fig. \ref{fig:model} shows a schematic of the GARUDA electron beamline.
-The UED pump and probe pulses originate from a 1030 nm, 180 fs FWHM Yb-based Pharos\textsuperscript{TM} laser system with 10 W of average power and repetition rate up to 20 kHz.
-A pulse picker allows for tuning the repetition rate from the regenerative amplifier.
+Fig.~\ref{fig:model}(b) shows a schematic of the GARUDA electron beamline.
+It should be noted that four magnetic beam steerers are present on the beamline, but they are not depicted because their exact locations are not critical.
+Roughly, these steerers are placed (i) directly after the electron gun, (ii) directly after the first solenoid, (iii) before the RF cavity, and (iv) directly after the second solenoid.
+In our setup, the pump and probe pulses originate from a 1030~nm, 180~fs FWHM Yb-based Pharos\textsuperscript{TM} laser system with 10~W of average power and repetition rate up to 20~kHz.
+A pulse picker allows for tuning the repetition rate from the regenerative amplifier; for this study, we operate at 500 Hz.
 The output is routed to a beam-splitter that separates the pulses into pump and probe paths.
-The pump is directed into an optical parametric amplifier (OPA) to obtain a wavelength-tunable output in the optical to infrared range of the electromagnetic spectrum.
-This laser pulse is then free space-coupled into a vacuum chamber housing the sample to provide an impulsive excitation that rapidly drives the sample away from equilibrium.
-On the other path, the probe is frequency-doubled twice via nonlinear crystals to provide 257.5 nm (4.8 eV) laser pulses.
-This pulse is then focused to a 60 $\mu$m spot on an in-vacuum poly-crystalline Cu cathode where it releases an electron bunch via the photoelectric effect.
-Increasing bunch charge provides improved diffraction signal to noise at the cost of greater transverse and longitudinal broadening.
+The pump is directed into an optical parametric amplifier (OPA) to obtain a wavelength-tunable output in the optical-to-infrared range of the electromagnetic spectrum.
+This laser pulse is then free-space coupled into a vacuum chamber housing the sample to provide an impulsive excitation that drives the sample away from equilibrium.
+On the probe path, 1030~nm light is frequency-doubled twice via nonlinear crystals to provide 257.5~nm (4.8~eV) laser pulses.
+These pulses are then focused to a 60~$\mu$m FWHM spot on a poly-crystalline copper cathode housed in vacuum.
+An electron bunch is thus produced via the photoelectric effect.
+Increasing the bunch charge provides an improved diffraction signal-to-noise at the cost of greater transverse and longitudinal broadening.
 The compromise between these effects must be weighed carefully in selecting an operating bunch charge.
-The data shown here is all collected at $\sim$ 1 fC bunch charge.
+For the GARUDA beamline, the operating bunch charge may be easily varied depending on the requirements of a specific study (here we present data taken at 1 fC and 3.3 fC).